querycert/qcert/README.md

 By default, this assumes you have Java and Ant installed and attempt to build the SQL and SQL++ support.
 As a result, it should also produce a file called `javaService.jar` and a subdirectory called `services` in the `./bin` directory.
-The default can be changed by editing the following configuration file:
+The defaults can be changed by editing the following configuration file:

 ```
 Makefile.config
 ```

-Additional configuration parameters can be set in that file to support other source languages (e.g., ODM rules) and backends (e.g., Spark).
+Parameters can be set in that file to support other source languages (e.g., ODM rules) and backends (e.g., Spark).

 You can also override the configuration from the command line to build specific components, for instance you can turn off SQL and SQL++